-DearTomorrow warmly invites you to our most ambitious climate storytelling and arts exhibition - now open at the Wolverhampton Art Gallery, in the UK.
+Explore our most ambitious climate storytelling and arts exhibition to date – held at the Wolverhampton Art Gallery, in the UK.

 Wolverhampton Art Gallery.
 Free entry

-This community-led exhibition explores letters to the future, reflection, hope, and imagining the beauty of what could be, in the face of climate change.
-Drawing deep inspiration from the past, present and future, this exhibition celebrates the resilience of the Wolverhampton community, as they are once again faced with transformational change.
+This community-led exhibition explored letters to the future, reflection, hope, and imagining the beauty of what could be, in the face of climate change.
+Drawing deep inspiration from the past, present and future, this exhibition celebrated the resilience of the Wolverhampton community, as they once again faced transformational change.

-Through art, design, photography, film and poetry, the exhibition presents landscapes built and inspired by letters written by the Wolverhampton community.
-Original works by the Black Country painter Butler Bayliss, are juxtaposed with photographic works by David Grandorge, documenting the contemporary reality of the districts Butler Bayliss painted over a century ago.
+Through art, design, photography, film and poetry, the exhibition presented landscapes built and inspired by letters written by the Wolverhampton community.
+Original works by the Black Country painter Butler Bayliss, were juxtaposed with photographic works by David Grandorge, documenting the contemporary reality of the districts Butler Bayliss painted over a century ago.